soundscape-community/soundscape-web-client/README.md

     3. Many other [tunneling options](https://github.com/anderspitman/awesome-tunneling?tab=readme-ov-file)

 ### Running the Android version
-1. Build and sync the app
+1. Build and sync the app:
     ```
     npm ci && npm run build && npx cap sync
     ```
-2. Open it in Android studio and run it from there
+2. Open it in Android Studio and run it from there:
     ```
     npx cap open android
     ```
-    From Android studio you can run it either in an emulator or on a real device.
+    From Android Studio, you can run it either in an emulator or on a real device.

-### Update Splash Screens and Icons Android
+#### Update Splash Screens and Icons (Android)
-Just place your images as decrived in in `\assets` https://capacitorjs.com/docs/guides/splash-screens-and-icons and run `npx capacitor-assets generate --android`
+Just place your images as described in in `\assets` https://capacitorjs.com/docs/guides/splash-screens-and-icons and run `npx capacitor-assets generate --android`.

 ## Third-party libraries used
 1. [Turf.js](https://turfjs.org/) (for GeoJSON processingand geospatial calculations)